What’s the Difference Between a Public Adjuster and a Florida Insurance Claim Lawyer?

 The collaborative model works most effectively when established early rather than layered on after one professional has already been working the claim extensively.
 If you hire both a public adjuster and an attorney at the outset, you can structure clear agreements about each professional’s role, how they’ll coordinate their efforts, and how fees will be allocated from any settlement or judgment.
 Early coordination prevents duplicate efforts, ensures the public adjuster’s documentation integrates with the attorney’s legal strategy, and avoids potential conflicts overcompensation.

-At Williams Law Association, P.A., we frequently work alongside public adjusters when this collaboration serves our clients’ interests.
+At Williams Law Association, P.A., we frequently work with public adjusters when it serves our clients’ interests.
 In complex hurricane damage cases involving substantial structural issues and extensive contents losses, the public adjuster might focus on documenting personal property damage and developing detailed contents inventories.
-At the same time, we handle coverage disputes and pursue bad-faith claims arising from the insurance company’s improper conduct.
-In sinkhole cases, public adjusters might coordinate with engineering firms conducting geological testing while we handle coverage analysis and litigation strategy.

 However, financial considerations require careful planning when both professionals are involved.
 Both public adjusters and attorneys typically work on a contingency fee basis, charging a percentage of your recovery.
 Florida law limits the total fees that can be charged in some insurance claim situations, and ensuring the combined fees comply with these limits and leave you with adequate net recovery requires upfront discussion and agreement.